cosmos/gaia/docs/migration/cosmoshub-2.md

 5. We expect that developers with iOS or Android based apps may have to notify their users of downtime and ship an upgrade for cosmoshub-3 compatibility unless they have some kind of switch they can throw for the new tx formats.
-Server side applications should experience briefer service interruptions and be able to just spin up new nodes and migrate to the new apis
+Server side applications should experience briefer service interruptions and be able to just spin up new nodes and migrate to the new apis.